-Researchers then sought to identify any publicly reported instances of layoffs at these 145 news outlets.
+Researchers then sought to identify any publicly reported instances of layoffs at these news outlets.
 A number of steps were taken when searching for news articles mentioning layoffs.
-A round of searches was first conducted on Google News using the following criteria:
+A round of searches was first conducted on Google using the following criteria:

-- For each news outlet, researchers used the following search query: the name of the news outlet listed in the AAM dataset in quotations (e.g., "Chicago Tribune") and "~layoff" a Google Search tool that captures variations of the word "layoff" and related terms, including "lay off", "layoffs", "layoffs", "laid off", "laid-off", and "job cuts". - Articles were filtered by publication date, ranging from Jan.
-1, 2017, to April 30, 2018.
+- For each news outlet, researchers used the following search query: the name of the news outlet in quotations (e.g., "Chicago Tribune") and "~layoff" a Google Search feature that captures variations of the word "layoff" and related terms, including "lay off", "layoffs", "lay-offs", "laid off", "laid-off", and "job cuts". - Articles were filtered by publication date, ranging from Jan.
+1 to Dec.
+31 of each year.
 However, searches were conducted by fiscal quarters to better ensure that every layoff that occurred in the time period was identified. - Researchers performed searches in Incognito mode on Google Chrome so that previous browser activity did not bias search results. - The search for articles was limited to the first page of results.

-Researchers separately searched for news articles on Mediagazer - an aggregator site for media news - and Pew Research Center's Daily Briefing of Media News, a newsletter compiled by Center staff that features the day's headlines about the news media industry and often includes headlines citing layoffs in larger newsrooms.
+Researchers separately searched for news articles on Mediagazer, an aggregator site for media news.
 This additional search was done as a check on the Google searches.